SERVING WARREN (OH) / SOUTHERN TRUMBULL COUNTY AND NORTHERN TRUMBULL COUNTY

 We pair students with a volunteer mentor who serves as a support system and offers guidance for students eager to reach their goals.
 Financial assistance is available to address basic needs for food, clothing, and transportation.
 The scholar’s program helps alleviate the barriers that can keep a student from graduating and empowers them to overcome obstacles in their lives.
 Scholarships and grants are available for academic-related needs.
 Workshops on topics such as financial management, time management, and study skills are offered to the students in the program.

-There are currently seven students enrolled in the program in Trumbull County.
+Through our most recent fiscal year 11 students were served across Trumbull County.
+There are currently five students enrolled in the program in Trumbull County.
 Beatitude House is requesting funds to help support those seven students in the Ursuline Sisters Scholars program.
 These funds will be used for all Trumbull County students should additional students enroll.

 Needs that Cannot beMet without Your Help